sudermanjr/andy.suderman.dev/index.md

 - Set strategic technical direction for company
 - Served as security officer and security architect
 - Maintained, developed, and managed open source software
-- Managed and nurtured a growing open source community
+- Managed and nurtured a growing open source community which became the source of many sales leads and established the company as Kubernetes experts
-- Led the initiative to achieve SOC2 Type 2 compliance
+- Led our SOC2 compliance program which enabled the company to land larger clients more quickly
 - Maintained ongoing SOC2 Type 2 compliance
-- Managed technical leadership team
+- Managed technical leadership team, growing and enabling new leaders within the company

 ## Director, R&D and Technology